msramalho/feup-lbaw/README.md

 # FEUP - LBAW

-Univeristy Subject - Logic Programming (Programação em Lógica)
+Univeristy Subject - Databases and Web Applications Laboratory (Laboratório de Bases de dados e Aplicações Web)

 Monstrous project done with Laravel and some of its features